 Service Learning Through our Individual Gifts– We celebrate the gifts our families bring from all cultures while respecting all in our common American citizenship.
 Students have opportunities to engage in stewardship through service-learning and extracurricular activities that further develop skills and interests and reinforce our call to serve.

 Financial Viability and Sustainability – We continually strive to be fiscally responsible with the resources entrusted to us.
 Our school is actively developing and supporting strategies to increase financial support for programs that enrich our parish, local and world communities.

 STATEMENT OF DIVERSITY

 In keeping with the Immaculate Heart of Mary School Mission Statement and the teachings of the Catholic Church, the Pastor and school administration call on all parents, teachers, and students to strive to make the Immaculate Heart of Mary School community sensitive to the issues of diversity.
 Stereotyping, prejudice or discrimination on the basis of age, race, gender, color, ethnicity, physical or mental ability or economic/social background will not be tolerated.
-Instead, we will seek out ways to live and teach social justice, to treat others with respect and dignity, and to promote positive relationships.
-Through various inclusive and educational activities, we will strive to become more aware of our likeness than these differences, accepting and enjoying the diversity with which God has blessed us.
+Instead, we will seek ways to live together peacefully, with respect and the dignity due each child of God.
+Through various Christian activities, we will strive to become more aware of our likeness than our differences, accepting and enjoying the diversity of gifts with which God has blessed us.